int19h/jbomohi/dict/kakti/comments.md

 in all .VCCV fu'ivla which would save one syllable when attaching prefixes like nar-, nal- ... getting narzaktygau for "to turn off"

+## 2015-08-22T15:22:25Z — spheniscine (comment 2491, in reply to 2490)

+Re: Wow

+Unfortunately that would require us to avoid possible collisions like {aste}/{asta}/{zasti}...